 From time to time, people wish to hold events at our recreational facilities including festivals, birthday parties and weddings.
 We cannot close or our recreational facilities for private events and you can not book sites.

 You must have permission to hold any organised entertainment, rally, boating event or regatta, festival, public meeting, training class or demonstration, wedding or similar ceremony, or private functions for 30 or more people.

 Please email us to with your request in writing.

-While visiting our recreation facilities you are not permitted to:
+While visiting our facilities you are not permitted to:

 - have fires or fire pits

-- leave rubbish - all our site are carry in carry out zones
+- leave rubbish - all our sites are carry in carry out zones

 - reserve any picnic areas

 - drive or ride motorbikes along the shoreline our in fenced areas

 - enter prohibited areas